gOps132/Zyklon/notes/Thoughts.md

 has some good reason.

 I am planning to switch the naming conventions into c style naming conventions so it's much more consistent.

+## 10/27/2020

+Continued with the buffer layouts.
+I really need to think on tricks on saving memory and less allocations.
+Like using more efficient data, structures, compile time computations, pmr.

+I have to make more snse of this gaen engine first before I advance to that.

+I am noticing so many problems in terms of memory in this code.

+Take in mind, most of these code are implemented by Master Cherno.
+I am still analyzing and understanding some parts (especially the bloody event system).
+I get imposter syndrom even though I thouroughly understand the code, because I keep reminding myself that I didn't write it.
+Even the blocks that I wrote seems to be copied in my eyes.
+Is this normal?
+I'm sad now...

+I'm planning to add some unit testing. note for this later.